-We are joined by Andy Hurley, Operations Director from Marine Zero, Ben Turner, Innovation Engineer at UK Power Networks and Phil Twiddy, Project Manager from LCP Delta to discuss the Electric Thames project.
+In this episode of Talking New Energy, we are joined by Andy Hurley, Operations Director from Marine Zero, Ben Turner, Innovation Engineer at UK Power Networks and Phillip Twiddy, Project Manager from LCP Delta to discuss the Electric Thames project.
 As the Thames undergoes significant changes to support the net zero goal, the Port of London Authority (PLA) has committed to achieving net zero carbon emissions from its operations by 2040.
 Electric Thames is an innovative initiative designed to help reach this objective through vessels powered by batteries and hydrogen, as well as by providing Vessel-to-Grid capabilities.

 [00:00:00.220] - Jon Slowe